olittlefoxE/ViteReactWebsite/README.md

 - All this allows us to improve our abilities while sharing our work with others.

-## Software and Tools used to biuld our Website
+## Software and Tools used to build our Website
 - [ChatGPT](https://chatgpt.com/) Model 4o, 4o Mini and the Icon Generator

 - [W3Schols](https://www.w3schools.com) For ressearching functionalities